codemagic-ci-cd/codemagic-docs/content/getting-started/building-a-react-native-app.md

 ---
 title: Building a React Native app
-description: Building a React Native app with YAML.
+description: How to build a React Native app with codemagic.yaml
 weight: 8
 aliases:
   - '../yaml/building-a-react-native-app'